Daizy Gedeon - Filmmaker

 Similarly, in the sleepy villages in the mountains of Lebanon, with their cobblestone streets and old stone homes dating hundreds and hundreds of years, the children saw a side to this country and its historical beginnings that they never expected.
 As we wandered past old men sitting on stools playing backgammon and smoking the Shisha, and elderly women dressed in black, still mourning loved ones that had passed, we sensed the tradition, religion and humility that still pervades the culture.

-New York _ which left me quite bemused at how, in spite of the challenge of having to overcome a chequered, recent past marred by blood, war and devastation _ or was it as a result of it _ the Lebanese girls, guys, ladies and men of all ages and social status, strived and hungered for the highest standards in fashion, beauty and luxury.
+This left me quite bemused at how, in spite of the challenge of having to overcome a chequered, recent past marred by blood, war and devastation or was it as a result of it the Lebanese girls, guys, ladies and men of all ages and social status, strived and hungered for the highest standards in fashion, beauty and luxury.